goharbor/harbor/tests/testcases/Group1-user-management/1-01-DB-user-registration.md

 * wrong email formatting
 * email is very long in length
 * password input does not compliant to password rule
-* two passwords not matching
+* two passwords do not match

 # Expected Outcome: